samx808/httpdownloader/README.md

 # HTTP Downloader
-A Java CLI HTTP Downloader
+A Simple Java CLI HTTP Downloader

 Takes a URL and downloads avaliable HTTP data to the specfied file.
 Works for HTML websites and image URLs.